Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - I look forward to a morning that belongs entirely to me.

-Self-Control and Discipline Affirmations
+Self-Control and Discipline Affirmations for Quitting Caffeine

 - I am consistent with this goal, even when consistency is uncomfortable.